chihirokondo/wl_mpi/README.md

 If the program quits on the way of the Wang-Landau algorithm, the intermediate state will be automatically stored under the `log` directory.
 You can restart it next time by setting the `from_the_top` argument to `false`.
 Otherwise, the program starts from the top as its name suggests.
-If you set `from_the_top` to `false` though the last-time job is all finished, this function returns error.
+If you set `from_the_top` to `false` though the last-time job is all finished, this function returns an error.
 In the case that you set `from_the_top` to `false` even though you change the condition of the experiment, the behaviour of this function is undefined and unpredictable.
 So be careful.